rxwei/swift-evolution/proposals/0000-differentiable-programming.md

     associatedtype TangentVector: Differentiable & AdditiveArithmetic
         where TangentVector == TangentVector.TangentVector

-    /// Moves `self` along the given direction.
+    /// Moves `self` by the given direction.
 In Riemannian geometry, this is
     /// equivalent to exponential map, which moves `self` on the geodesic
-    /// surface along the given tangent vector. mutating func move(along direction: TangentVector) }
+    /// surface by the given tangent vector. mutating func move(by direction: TangentVector)
+}
 ```